apache/geode/Technology-FAQ.md

 ### How does Geode ensure strong consistency?

 Cache updates are synchronously replicated to ensure consistency prior to acknowledging success.
-Replicates employ a type of version vector as an extension to the entry versioning scheme to validate data liveness.
+Concurrent modifications are handled through version stamps on cache entries.

+Bulk synchronization is performed in the event of the failure of a member or when a member is restarted and is recovering from disk.
+Bulk synchronization is performed through interchange of version vectors with "exceptions".

 ### How does Geode partition data?